robert-westenberger/knowledgebase/mathematics/discrete-mathematics/functions.md

 A relation $R$ on a set $S$ is called a **partial ordering** if it is reflexive, antisymmetric, and transitive.
 A set $S$ together with a partial ordering $R$ is called a p**artially ordered set**, or **poset**, and is denoted by $(S,R)$ Members of set $S$ are called elements of the poset.
 A general example of a partial order is the subset relation $\subset$ on sets.
 For any element, $a$, we think of a function, $g$, such that $g(a)$ is the set of properties that $a$ has.
 Then we relate different elements according to how their properties compare.

-For partial orders the symbols $\prec$ or $\preceq$ are used because they resemble the symbols used for subset and less-or-equal, which are the most common partial orders.
+For partial orders the symbols $\prec$ or $\preceq$ (or $\preccurlyeq$) are used because they resemble the symbols used for subset and less-or-equal, which are the most common partial orders.